 Let us run the race by having our affection set on Christ.
 Suppose He, the most ultimate joy known to man, is set before us.
 In that case, we can run the race, endure all manner of hostility, and not grow weary or fainthearted.
 The way of escape is the gospel (Christ).
 The one who keeps the cross before them is enduring any temptation.

 What are some of the critical attitudes that give you a clue that you are idolatrous?
 Let me give you a few hints: anxiousness, fear, impatience, frustration, gossip, inward-private-judgments, grumbling, cynicism, fretting.
 The critical question is, why are these attitudes clues?

 All of them indicate a lack of trust (believing God in moments of temptation).
 Whenever you are not trusting, you are idolatrous.
 And there is a dissatisfied craving in the soul that you are trying to satisfy your way.
 And, of course, idolatry leads to unsavory consequences.

 The Israelites began to drift from God and soon erected idols that were more reflective of their true selves.
 How do you think your life sinfully reflects your true self?
 Do you know?
-While there are many things you do that reflect the character of Christ, you can still “hold out” on specific pet passions and, thus, set up relationships or contexts that sinfully reflect these inward cravings.
+While there are many things you do that reflect the character of Christ, you can still “hold out” on specific pet passions.
+Thus, set up relationships or contexts that sinfully reflect these inward cravings.